-All students in the Davenport University College of Health Professions (the "COHP") are required to submit to criminal background check and drug screening (collectively, the "Testing") at the time of declaring a major in the COHP.
+All students in the Davenport University College of Health Professions (the "COHP") are required to submit to criminal background check and drug screening (collectively, the "Testing".
+HLTH 101M or HLTH101R should be scheduled during the students first semester after declaring a health program.)
 The results of the Testing (the "Results"), which shall remain confidential, shall be used by the COHP to approve or disapprove of a Student for enrollment or continued enrollment in the COHP, and/or eligibility for training programs, clinical or practicum.
 The Testing shall be completed by registering for the appropriate course and completing the entire testing process in the course.
 Each student is responsible for acknowledging and explaining positive Result(s) after completing the process.
 A student will be dismissed from the COHP if he or she refuses to consent to the Testing.
 The cost of the Testing is the part of the course fee and is the responsibility of the student.

 Each student in the COHP is required to sign a consent form (the "Consent") prior to the Testing.
 The Consent permits Davenport University to access the Results and to provide the Results to any hospital, facility or other healthcare agency partnering with the COHP as a part of the fulfillment of such student's education or training requirements, or assessment of such student's qualifications for a clinical or practicum.
-Pursuant to the terms of the Consent, all students in the COHP are under the obligation to report to the COHP any arrest or conviction of the student after the date of the COHP are under the region and arrest or conviction may result in dismissal of the student from the COHP program, denial of clinical or practicum placement, and/or the denial of a degree from the COHP.
+Pursuant to the terms of the Consent, all students in the COHP are under the obligation to report to the COHP any arrest or conviction of the student after the date of the Consent.
+Failure to report such an arrest or conviction may result in dismissal of the student from the COHP program, denial of clinical or practicum placement, and/or the denial of a degree from the COHP.